dzhokn/calculus/README.md

 # Calculus

-In this we cover the essence of Calculus:
+In this chapter we cover the essence of Calculus:
 * Limits
 * Derivatives
 * Integrals